joao-arthur/funis-node/README.md

 # jsfns

 Optionated type-safe utility library.
 Partially inspired by [radash](https://www.npmjs.com/package/radash).

 _jsFns_ provides a set of modularized basic operations that are common in a wide range of applications.
-It is a helper for `modern day js` and not a `polyfill library`.
+It is a helper for `modern day js`.

 ## What it brings